Xierumeng/Xierumeng.github.io/About.md

 ## Design

 This website was made using [the Bootstrap framework](http://getbootstrap.com/) and [Jekyll](https://jekyllrb.com/), a static site generator.
-You can download the template comic website code [here](https://github.com/peahatlanding/Webcomic-Jekyll-Theme).
+You can download the template website code [here](https://github.com/peahatlanding/Webcomic-Jekyll-Theme).